timgilbert/long-war-unix-installer/docs/Installation.md

 3. Get the Long War files installer and mount it.
   * Download the OS/X version of the installer (a `.dmg` file) from the [Long War home page](http://www.nexusmods.com/xcom/mods/88/).
+    * Note that due to some restrictions at NexusMods, this is currently a `.dmg` file inside a `.zip` file (and then there is another `.zip` file inside that `.dmg` file) - hopefully this will get sorted out sometime soon.
   * Double-click the `.dmg` file to mount it.
 A disk image will pop up with three files on it.

 4. Open a terminal and cd into the disk image, you'll need to run commands from here.